pvdrx/pvdrx/README.md

 Software Developer Junior
 ------------

-studying code and doing projects focused in automations and scripts
+studying code and doing projects with focus in automations and scripts
 * 🌍  I'm based in Sao Paulo
 * ✉️  You can contact me at [pedroramosdev@proton.me](mailto:pedroramosdev@proton.me)
 * 🧠  I'm learning Python, SQL, Javascript